 Between the growth of Dallas toward Plano and the mega-success of a handful of Fortune 500 companies that call the city home, the 20th century saw Plano become one of the fastest-growing cities in the country.
 Today it is the largest city in Collin County and a nationally recognized center of business and enterprise.

 If your visit to the Ewings’ one-time home has you in the mood to deck yourself out in jewelry and cowboy gear, you’ll find no shortage of national chains and boutiques ready and waiting to help.
-The Shops at Legacy and Lakeside Market are two upscale shopping centers with designer brands and chic local labels, but they’re hardly your only options.
+The Shops at Legacy and Legacy West are two upscale shopping centers with designer brands and chic local labels, but they’re hardly your only options.
 Plano’s downtown area and its two malls have a range of retailers for all types of goodies, as well as a host of great restaurants.
-Wine bar and pizzeria Urban Crust and the award-winning Lockhart Smokehouse are two restaurants in Plano you should be sure to include on your itinerary.

 Oak Point Park with its zip lining adventure course called Go Ape, and Russell Creek Park, where you can take in a friendly game of cricket.
 The Arbor Hills Nature Preserve is another well-known favorite for tourists and locals alike, with its hike and bike trail, observation tower for wildlife viewing, playground, and pavilion.
 If you enjoy a competitive round of golf, The Courses at Watters Creek has three separate courses of different lengths, with some holes as short as 40 yards, at its location on the north side of town.Don’t forget to enjoy Plano’s natural beauty while you’re in town.
 There are more than 4,000 acres of parks in Plano, including the fabulous

-Thanks to its high-end shopping centers, wealth of dining options, and lush parks, Plano has just as much appeal for those who love urban fun or outdoor adventure.
+Thanks to its high-end shopping centers, 1000+ dining options, and lush parks, Plano has just as much appeal for those who love urban fun or outdoor adventure.
+For more about Plano, explore Visit Plano’s blog.

 Plano, TX 75024